 Since the late 1990s, the art of blogging has grown and grown.
 It seems that these days, there are more blogs out there than there is time to read them.
 And are most of these blogs worth reading?
 Probably not.

 With most of our bloggers based in London (because that’s where most of the artsy fartsy types live, no?), the London blogosphere is brimming with write-ups of jaunts around the city.
-In fact if you’re dipping yourself into the endless pool of London lifestyle blogs, you’ll have self-designed WordPress sites coming out of your swimming goggles, and it’s likely you’ll be a little overwhelmed.
+In fact, if you’re dipping yourself into the endless pool of London lifestyle blogs, you’ll have self-designed WordPress sites coming out of your swimming goggles, and you’ll likely be a little overwhelmed.

-If you’re a seasoned blog reader, it’s likely that you’re way beyond feeling overwhelmed and boredom has started to set in like a bad cold.
-London lifestyle blogs are everywhere and without seeming ungrateful for the never-ending production of phone and tablet ready content which we can save in our browsers and read on the tube (anything to avoid awkward eye contact with strangers), some of these blogs start to blur and fade into one another.
+If you’re a seasoned blog reader, you’re likely way beyond feeling overwhelmed and boredom has started to set in like a bad cold.
+London lifestyle blogs are everywhere and without seeming ungrateful for the never-ending production of phone and tablet-ready content which we can save in our browsers and read on the tube (anything to avoid awkward eye contact with strangers), some of these blogs start to blur and fade into one another.

 So we’ve pulled together some of our favourite alternative London lifestyle blogs for you to browse.
 Because sometimes, it’s nice to see things from a different point of view.
-If you’re all blogged out and you’re in need of some alternative lifestyle blogs to feast your content hungry eyes on, take a look at our pick of the litter.
+If you’re all blogged out and you need some alternative lifestyle blogs to feast your content-hungry eyes on, take a look at our pick of the litter.

 Here are our top 10 alternative London lifestyle blogs.
 Enjoy.

 1. Tired of London, Tired of Life Blog

 Tom Jones believes that when a man is tired of London, he is simply tired of life.
 There is so much to see and do in London and sometimes, it’s the ones who live in the midst of it all who miss it.